neural-nuts/Cam2Caption/README.md

 # Cam2Caption
 An Android application which converts camera feed to natural language captions in real time.
 The app uses our customized pre-trained model generated through [image-caption-generator](https://github.com/neural-nuts/image-caption-generator).
+Using this model the app takes **1-2 second** to caption a live camera frame on Huawei Honor 6x.

 The trained model to run this app can be obtained [here](https://drive.google.com/open?id=0ByhzM2YklhADNmk4cEN2MTA5U0E).